Condiments

-Easy Fermented vegetables are the ideal probiotic-rich companion for any meal and easy to make at home.
-All you need is water, salt, vegetables.
+These 3 easy fermented vegetable recipes are the ideal probiotic-rich companion for any meal and are easy to make at home.
+All you need is water, salt, and vegetables.

 When I lived in Romania, my family shopped at the local farmers market and ate seasonally.
 There was really no choice as it was that or starve.
 We didn’t have well-stocked grocery stores so we had to be prepared.
 In anticipation of cold, long winters, my grandparents would ferment large quantities of vegetables that were not available in the winter.
 Little did I know just how beneficial fermented vegetables were.